astronomer/docs/learn/airflow-setup-teardown.md

 Any individual tasks can be turned into setup or teardown task on its own.

-To turn a task into a setup task call the `.as_setup()` method on the called task object.
+To turn a task into a setup task, call the `.as_setup()` method on the called task object.

 <Tabs
     defaultValue="taskflow"